 Walmart Seeking Patent Protection For Its Invention – “Robotic Bees”

-Walmart applies for patents in March 2018 to use the drone to identify the pests and protects crops.
+Walmart applies for patents in March 2018 to use the drone to identify pests and protects crops.
 Walmart used machine vision to monitor damage to crops and spot identify the pests themselves.
-Drones could spray pesticides or simply fly to shoo off bird and act as “scarecrows or shiny devices” of next generation.
+Drones could spray pesticides or simply fly to shoo off birds and act as “scarecrows or shiny devices” of the next generation.
 These unmanned machines include at least:

-2) One sensor configured to detect presence of pollen applied to the flower of the second crop and one pollen applicator verify that pollen collected from one applicator applied that pollen onto another flower crop.
+2) One sensor configured to detect the presence of pollen applied to the flower of the second crop and one pollen applicator verify that pollen collected from one applicator applied that pollen onto another flower crop.

-These drones can be used to spray pesticides only on the effected plants rather than doing it on the whole crop, thereby making it cost effective.
+These drones can be used to spray pesticides only on the affected plants rather than doing it on the whole crop, thereby making it cost-effective.
 Walmart ‘applicator’ carries pollen from one plant to another and uses the sensor to verify that the transfer was successful.
-These drones may become the next generation farmers reducing the human labour put into farming.
+These drones may become the next generation of farmers reducing the human labor put into farming.